Time and Location: Tuesday/Thursday 11:00 AM - 12:15 PM, Rice Hall 340

 Please keep checking this website for the latest information regarding this course.

-SIS Description: This course will cover several non-traditional and traditional computing paradigms and architectures such as graphics architectures, quantum computing, cryogenic designs, and superconducting architectures.
-The evaluation will be based on components such as paper presentations, reviews, semester-long projects, and class participation.
+Description: This course will cover several non-traditional and traditional computing paradigms and architectures such as graphics architectures, quantum computing, cryogenic designs, and superconducting architectures.
+The evaluation will be based on components such as paper presentations, reviews, semester-long projects, and class attendance (in-person), and class participation.
 More details can be found here.

 Prerequisite(s): Background in computer organization and design is expected.
 Background on other mentioned topics (e.g., graphics, quantum, cryogenic, superconducting) is not expected.